Internet security statement

 Other security measures

 Canada Life engages in a number of other security activities to help ensure the safety and privacy of your personal information.
 This includes adopting measures to help secure our computers against hacker attacks and virus activities by a number of different means.
-We monitor our website, servers and data 24 hours a day to help us immediately identify and rectify any problems.
+We monitor our website, servers, email, and data 24 hours a day to help us immediately identify and rectify any problems.
+Note that all emails and attachments sent to the organization may be scanned for viruses by a third party service provider.
+Scanning may take place outside of Canada.

 Security tips you can use